 No list of things to do in Malta would be complete without trying the local cuisine!

-Popular dishes are pastizzi and rabbit stew, but also look out for other specialties, such as ftira (Maltese bread), lampuki pie (fish pie), and qassatat (savoury pastries).
+Popular dishes are pastizzi and rabbit stew, but also look out for other specialities, such as ftira (Maltese bread), lampuki pie (fish pie), and qassatat (savoury pastries).

 Click here to see organised food tours in Malta.

-Vittoriosa, known for its maritime history, is home to the Malta Maritime Museum and the historic Fort St. Angelo, which offers breathtaking views of the Grand Harbour.
+Vittoriosa, for example, is all about maritime history.
+It’s home to the Malta Maritime Museum and the impressive Fort St. Angelo, which gives amazing views of the Grand Harbour.

 This is a good tour of the three cities.

-Malta has a rich festival scene, with many events hosted throughout the year.
-There are celebrations ranging from traditional village festas to the colourful Carnival and deeply spiritual religious processions.
+Malta is buzzing with festivals all year round, offering everything from lively village festas to the colourful Carnival and deeply spiritual religious processions.

 I don’t have a photo, but you can see photos and more information on the UNESCO site here.

-A day trip to Gozo, Malta’s sister island, offers a refreshing change of pace and a chance to explore a more rural and tranquil side of the Maltese archipelago.
-Gozo is known for its lush landscapes, charming villages, and historical sites.
-The island is easily accessible from Malta by a short ferry ride, typically departing from Cirkewwa in the north of Malta.
+A day trip to Gozo, Malta’s quieter sister island, offers a chance to experience a more peaceful side of the archipelago.
+The island is known for its green landscapes, small villages, and historical sites, giving it a more laid-back feel compared to Malta.
+It’s easy to get to by a short ferry ride from Cirkewwa in the north of Malta.

-Gozo’s Inland Sea, also known as “Il-Qawra,” is a natural lagoon located in the village of Dwejra on the island of Gozo.
-This unique spot is connected to the Mediterranean Sea by a narrow, rocky tunnel that creates a tranquil and sheltered pool.
+Gozo’s Inland Sea, or “Il-Qawra,” is a peaceful natural lagoon tucked away in the village of Dwejra.
+It’s connected to the Mediterranean Sea through a narrow rocky tunnel, creating a calm and sheltered spot that’s perfect for relaxing.

-Visitors can also take boat trips through the tunnel to explore the nearby coastal cliffs and caves.
-The surrounding area is steeped in natural beauty, with dramatic rock formations and the remnants of the Azure Window, once a famous natural arch that collapsed in 2017.
+For a bit of adventure, you can take a boat trip through the tunnel and explore the coastal cliffs and caves around the area.
+The surroundings are full of natural beauty, with great rock formations and the remains of the Azure Window, the famous natural arch that collapsed in 2017.

 The area is also rich in history, with ancient cart ruts and the small chapel of St. Mary Magdalene perched near the edge of the cliffs.
 It’s a nice walk along the cliff tops, very serene, with the occasional sight of a farmer tending to the fields.

-Popeye Village, also known as Sweethaven Village, is a fun and unique attraction located in the picturesque Anchor Bay near Mellieħa.
-Originally constructed in 1979 as the film set for the movie “Popeye,” starring Robin Williams, it has since been transformed into a popular theme park.
+Popeye Village, or Sweethaven Village, is a quirky spot in Anchor Bay near Mellieħa.
+It was originally built in 1979 as the set for the movie Popeye, starring Robin Williams, and has since become a fun theme park.

-The village is designed to look like the whimsical cartoon world of Popeye the Sailor Man, complete with colourful buildings and charming, nautical-themed decorations.
+The village is designed to look like the cartoon world of Popeye, with colourful buildings and nautical decorations.

 Popeye Village tourists can explore the well-preserved set, enjoy various attractions and activities, and watch entertaining live shows.
 The park offers boat rides, a variety of games, and the chance to meet characters from the Popeye universe.